 Machine injuriesPower tool injuriesCrushing accidentsBurnsChemical exposureCar accidentsFarming injuries

-Factors that may increase your risk of injury include: Having an occupation that requires use of dangerous machineryRemoving safety guards from machinery, such as power saws or wood chippersUsing short-cuts and improper technique while using machineryUsing your hands to remove clogged grass from lawn mowers or snow from snow blowers without shutting off the powerOperating machinery or vehicles under the influence of alcohol or medications that cause impairment during use
+Factors that may increase your chance of injury include: Having an occupation that requires use of dangerous machineryRemoving safety guards from machinery, such as power saws or wood chippersUsing short-cuts and improper technique while using machineryUsing your hands to remove clogged grass from lawn mowers or snow from snow blowers without shutting off the powerOperating machinery or vehicles under the influence of alcohol or medications that cause impairment during use

 Injury to the hand is obvious.
 Bone, tendons, skin, nerves, and soft tissue may all be damaged.
 Common symptoms include: Excessive bleedingAmputation of hand or fingersRipped skinSkin lossOpen woundExposed bone or tendonsPain